Skip to content

 The other pharmacist

-The Goodman pharmacy is remembered locally as George's domain—the mayor's drugstore, the de facto city hall where ranchers and councilmen debated policy over morning coffee.
+The Goodman pharmacy is remembered locally as George's domain, the mayor's drugstore, the de facto city hall where ranchers and councilmen debated policy over morning coffee.
 But Clara stood behind the exact same counter, holding the exact same license.
-She had completed the grueling two-year pharmacy program in Los Angeles in 1918, in an era when most American women could not yet legally vote, let alone compound highly regulated tinctures and powders.
+Before Los Angeles, she had attended Tempe Normal School (now Arizona State University).
+She then completed the grueling two-year pharmacy program in Los Angeles in 1918, in an era when most American women could not yet legally vote, let alone compound highly regulated tinctures and powders.
 When Mesa residents called Goodman's Pharmacy a "family business," the emphasis belonged firmly on family.
+Her obituary listed her as a "retired pharmacist" and noted she had been one of the first presidents of the Arizona Pharmaceutical Association auxiliary.

 A Romney granddaughter

-Clara was born in 1898 in Arizona's Gila Valley, the daughter of Dr. William Erastus Platt and Isabell Hill Romney.
-Through her mother, she was the granddaughter of Miles Park Romney (1843–1904), one of the most prominent LDS colonizers of the Southwest — a man who settled St. George, St. Johns, and eventually fled to Mexico under anti-polygamy prosecution.
+Clara was born on March 4, 1898, in St. Johns, Apache County, Arizona, the daughter of Dr. William Erastus Platt and Isabell Hill Romney.
+Her father earned his medical degree from the University of Louisville in 1893, practiced in St. Johns until 1900, then moved to Safford in the Gila Valley, where he received Arizona medical license #41.
+He held a financial interest in the Apache Drug Company, the same pharmacy his future son-in-law George Nicholas Goodman would make famous in Mesa.
+Through her mother, Clara was the granddaughter of Miles Park Romney (1843-1904), one of the most prominent LDS colonizers of the Southwest, a man who settled St. George, St. Johns, and eventually fled to Mexico under anti-polygamy prosecution.

 Her first cousin was George W. Romney, the Governor of Michigan and 1968 presidential candidate.
-Senator Mitt Romney is her first cousin once removed.
-The connection is more than a footnote: it links Clara's branch of the family to one of the most recognizable political dynasties in American public life.
+George W. was born in Colonia Dublan, Chihuahua, Mexico, where Miles Park had fled under the Edmunds Anti-Polygamy Act.
+Senator Mitt Romney is Clara's first cousin twice removed.
+The connection links Clara's branch of the family to one of the most recognizable political dynasties in American public life.

 [S33] [S37]